Reproduce, fix, verify

 What we tried

-Phase 1 — Reproduce: Write a failing test or script that proves the bug exists in a repeatable, automated way.
-This is not optional.
-If you cannot reproduce it, you cannot know when you've fixed it.
+1. Reproduce.
+Write a failing test or script that proves the bug exists, repeatably and automatically.
+Not optional.
+If you cannot reproduce it, you cannot know when you have fixed it.

-Phase 2 — Fix: Apply the smallest change that makes the reproduction pass.
+2. Fix.
+Apply the smallest change that makes the reproduction pass.
 Nothing more.
-Scope creep during a fix introduces new bugs.
+Scope creep during a bugfix is how new bugs get introduced.

-Phase 3 — Verify: Run the full test suite, not just the new reproduction test.
+3. Verify.
+Run the full test suite, not only the new reproduction.
 A fix that breaks something else is not a fix.

-The change that made this work was in how we prompt.
+The change that made it stick was in how we prompt.
 Instead of:

 Fix the login timeout bug in auth/session.ts